irtf-spacerg/spacerg-materials/charter/charter.md

 2. Analyze and document present evaluation methodologies, such as measurement setups, performance metrics, simulation scenarios, "test cases," etc., to enable comparable and reproducible experiments.
 3. Based upon the findings from 2., devise best practices and reference scenarios for simulations and measurements.
 This could take the shape of an Informational RFC.
-4. Document and foster the development of a dedicated measurement infrastructure for aerospace networks, such as the LEOscope.
+4. Document and foster the development of a dedicated measurement infrastructure for space networks, such as the LEOscope.

 To achieve these goals, the research group will:
 1. Meet regularly at the IETFs to support community formation and work progress.